andreburto/story-teller/README.md

 ## Changes

+*2024-02-17:* Making some additional changes to the Terraform configuration.
 *2024-01-20:* Initial work begun.
 Created the Terraform configuration for the basic Lambda funtion that runs on a schedule.